office of residential life

 Former Boston College Resident Assistants who desire to return to the RA position after one or more semesters away from the position must adhere to the guidelines listed below.
 Please note that each circumstance is different and may require additional steps if deemed necessary.

-- Former RAs must contact Michael Lorenz via email to express their interest in returning to the RA Team.
+- Former RAs must contact Nekesa Straker via email to express their interest in returning to the RA Team.
 Students should specify why they left the position, why they wish to return, and when (semester) they would like to return.

 - The student should then apply via the RA Application for the applicable year so that the selection team has all of the correct and updated information about the student.